 Whether during your commute, in a waiting room or elevator, or in line for coffee, have a conversation with a new person today.
 Try to make a connection.
-Find out something interesting about him or her and share something about you.
+Find out something interesting about them and share something about you.
 The longer the conversation, the better.
 Your goal is to try to get to know the person.

-Although people are probably more willing to talk than you expect, it’s important to be sensitive if you sense that your conversation partner doesn’t want to engage.
+Although people are probably more willing to talk than you expect, it’s important to be sensitive if you sense that the person doesn’t want to engage.
 If they do seem interested, here are some tips for a good conversation:

 - Ask questions related to your immediate context.
 At a grocery store, you might ask, “What are you going to make with that?”
-During the holidays, you might ask, “How is your shopping going?”
+During the holidays, you might ask, “Do you have any plans with family or friends?”

 - Have some go-to questions, like “What do you do for fun?” or “Where are you from?”

-- Leverage your knowledge of news or current events.
+- Use your knowledge of news or current events.
 You might ask, “Did you hear about the couple who won the lottery?
 What would you do if you won?”

 - Explore their interests, particularly if you seem to have something in common.
 For example, “Are you on your way to yoga?
 What's your favorite type of class?”

-- Ask follow-up questions—rather than flitting from topic to topic—to go deeper into the conversation and be better liked by your partner.
+- Ask follow-up questions.
+Rather than flitting from topic to topic, go deeper into the conversation, which may make you more likable.

 Why You Should Try It